 Alzheimer’s disease would rob me of my memories, my skills, and effectively end life as I know it.
 I want to remain active throughout my old age and still have the ability to enjoy life thoroughly.
 I want to be like my mother!

 We are nearing the crossroads with Alzheimer’s as we baby boomers age.
 Left unchecked, 13.8 million of us can look forward to developing Alzheimer’s disease.
 I don’t think there are thirteen of us who want this future, much less 13.8 million.

 Why is this important to us?
-We all want to think that we will be one of the lucky ones that without Alzheimer’s in our future.
+We all want to think that we will be one of the lucky ones without Alzheimer’s in our future.
 The biggest problem is we are not investing in preventing Alzheimer’s.
 We seem to be sitting on our butts instead of doing something about Alzheimer’s now.